-Five (5) soil probes will be advanced at locations designated by the Wisconsin Department of Natural Resources in their technical memorandum titled: Site Characterization Sampling for Contaminated Material Management Purposes, Proposed Building 414 Truax Field, dated March 9, 2020 (see Appendix A).
-Two discrete soil samples will be collected from each probe for laboratory analysis; one sample from a depth of 0-1 foot below ground surface and a second sample at a depth of approximately 1-foot above the water table.
+Two discrete soil samples will be collected from each probe for laboratory analysis; one sample from a depth of 1-2 feet below ground surface and a second sample at a depth of approximately 1-foot above the water table.
 The soil analytical program for this site will include volatile organic compounds (VOCs) and Per- and Polyfluorinated Alkyl Substances (PFAS).
 Soil sample analysis is further discussed in the Laboratory Program (Section 12).

 Samples from the pre-determined depths will be selected for analysis based on visual and olfactory observation, PID field screening results, conditions of the subsurface geology, and results of previous assessments performed at this site.
 The physical/chemical properties of the analytes will also be considered in selecting soil samples for analysis.
 Decisions on the exact samples to be analyzed will be made by the field scientist and the project hydrogeologist.
-Soil samples collected for analysis of nonvolatile parameters will be collected from the Goeprobe[TM] acetate liner and placed directly in the appropriate glassware.
-Soil samples collected for volatile analysis will be collected and preserved with methanol in accordance with SOP 220 (Appendix B).
+Soil samples collected for analysis of non-volatile parameters will be collected from the Geoprobe[TM] acetate liner and placed directly in the appropriate glassware.
+Soil samples collected for volatile analysis will be collected and preserved with methanol in accordance with SOP 220.